ASUCICREPO/CurbPHX/Lambda functions/pull_split_push/README.md

 ## Add environment variable ->
 1. 'ImageStatus' -> 'ImageStatus' / or the name of the dynamodb table created to track progress of images.

-## Add DynamoDB and S3 full access to the execution role of the lambda function
+## Add DynamoDB, SNS and S3 full access to the execution role of the lambda function